4 Historical and Heritage Travel Attractions in Tamil Nadu

 If you are visiting Chennai, then Chidambaram can be part of your plans.
 From Chennai, it takes about five hours of drive time to reach Chidambaram through the East Coast Road (ECR).
 It is also connected by direct trains from Chennai.
 Chidambaram is a coastal town in Tamilnadu and it is known for its famous Natarajar temple built in the tenth century.

 Pichavaram Mangrove Forest

-Other than Pichavaram, we have another town by name "Tranquebar" reachable within a short driving distance from Chidambaram.
-Tranquebar is the name given by the westerners to the port town called "Tarangambadi" in Tamilnadu.
-This was under Danish occupation for a long time before becoming a part of British Empire in the colonial era.
-Fort Dansborg is the majestic seventeenth century Danish fort built on the coast of Bay of Bengal.
-This town is a reminder of the many connections Tamilnadu had with the western world in the distant past.
+We have another port town by name "Tranquebar" reachable within an hour of drive time from Chidambaram.
+Tranquebar is the name given by the westerners to the port town called "Tharangambadi" in Tamilnadu.
+This was under Danish occupation for a long period before becoming a part of British Empire.
+The Dutch built the Fort Dansborg in the seventeenth century on the coast of the Bay of Bengal.
+This town is a reminder of the many connections Tamil Nadu had with the western world in the distant past.

-There is an old palace called "the Bungalow on the beach" that was used by Danish royalty in Tranquebar.
-Now it is converted into a heritage hotel and it is another stay option away from the hustle bustle of city life.
+There is an old palace called "the Bungalow on the beach" in Tranquebar used by Danish royalty in the past.
+Now it is converted into a heritage hotel and it is another option to consider because of its legacy.

 Ancient Kutralanthar Temple

 The famous Kutralanathar temple is close to Main falls.
 This temple is one of the oldest temples in India believed to have been constructed before 5th century B.C..
 There is an ancient Jack tree inside the temple that is several centuries old.